chengq220/CS4260_FinalProject/README.md

   * Use 's' to save the map.
 The map will be saved with the configurations for those pick-up and drop-off tiles.
   * Move the file to configs/ and modify the environment.py to use that pattern.
 * Make sure that the map is blank before switching modes.

+To test simple agent which only moves to pickup/dropoff and ignores zones:
+* Run bad_agent.py